-So far, the very strong gusts of wind and the heavy rainfall that were forecast have not materialised.
-But they could come.
+So far, the very strong gusts of wind and the heavy rainfall that were warned about have not materialized.
+But they could still come.

 Unpredictable, says Katarina Andersson about the storm.

-From its position on Sunday morning, over Öresund and the Malmö area, it is moving across the country in a northeasterly direction.
+From its position on Sunday morning over Öresund and the Malmö area, it is heading across the country in a northeasterly direction.

 "It might be a bit later today over Öland and Gotland too.
 The Stockholm region is still a bit in the danger zone, so we still have a warning over that area too," says Katarina Andersson.